samkaanaki/restaurants-backend/README.md

 Alternatively:

-1. For and clone this repo onto your local machine
+1. Fork and clone this repo onto your local machine
 2. Using the terminal, `cd restaurants-backend` to change directory
 3. Run `npm install` to install dependencies
 4. Run `npm start` and app will launch on port 9000